It’s frustrating to have just finished a lesson and then see after a few moments a hand raised or a student walking towards you.

-After a few moments, you see a hand raised or a child walking towards you.
-Then you hear that dreaded phrase, “I’m done!
+Then you hear the dreaded phrase, “I’m done!
 What do I do now?”

-Well, those times are just a memory now.
+Well, those times are now a memory thanks to early finisher activities.

-Your classroom management just got a bit better and your stress level lower.
+Your classroom management system just got a bit better and your stress level lowered.

 Early Finisher Activities